Quick overview

 In Czech law, time limits are divided into substantive and procedural time limits, each of which has its own specific consequences and application.
 It is important to understand how these time limits work to avoid unpleasant surprises.

-Substantive time limits are time limits that determine the amount of time during which you have the right to pursue your claim, such as the collection of a debt.
+Substantive time limits are time limits that determine the amount of time during which you have the right to pursue your claim, such as collecting a debt.
 If you miss this time limit, your right is extinguished and you can no longer enforce it.
 These time limits are generally non-extendable and cannot be waived.
-A typical example is the statute of limitations – if you do not assert your claim in time, the debtor may successfully argue that the claim is time-barred and you will lose your right.
+A typical example is the statute of limitations – if you don’t assert your claim in time, the debtor can successfully argue that it is time-barred and you lose your right.

 The difference between these time limits is therefore crucial: while substantive time limits protect the law itself, procedural time limits only concern the correct procedure in the proceedings.